Bayesian Geostatistics Using Predictive Stacking: Conclusion and future work

-\section{Conclusion and Future work}
+\section{Conclusion and future work}

-We develop geostatistical inference using Bayesian stacking.
-We offer theoretical insights for inferential behaviour of posterior distributions in fixed-domain or infill settings and explore the performance of our methods through simulations and analysis of a forestry data set.
-The empirical results reveal that our devised stacking methods deliver predictions comparable to full Bayesian inference obtained using MCMC samples, but at significantly lower costs.
-Our proposed stacking algorithm can be implemented in parallel and made storage efficient and, hence, can become a powerful alternative to full Bayesian inference using MCMC samples.
-Future directions can build upon our current framework to extend Bayesian stacking for multivariate geostatistics using conjugate matrix-variate normal-Wishart families \citep{zhang2021high} and conjugate exponential families for non-Gaussian data \citep{bradley2020jasa}.
-Another extension is will be in the direction of stacked Bayesian inference for high-dimensional geostatistics \citep[for example, building on the conjugate framework in][]{Banerjee20}.
+We devised Bayesian inference for geostatistical data using predictive stacking.
+We offer some theoretical insights into the inferential behavior of posterior distributions in fixed-domain or infill settings and explore inferential performance through simulations and analysis of AOD data.
+The empirical results reveal that Bayesian predictive stacking delivers predictions comparable to full Bayesian inference obtained using MCMC samples, but at significantly lower computational costs.
+Our proposed algorithms are implemented in parallel using efficient storage and, hence, comprise an efficient alternative to full Bayesian inference using MCMC samples.
+We can build upon our current framework to extend Bayesian stacking for multivariate geostatistics using conjugate matrix-variate normal-Wishart families \citep{zhang2021high} and conjugate exponential families for non-Gaussian data \citep{bradley2020jasa}.
+A recent article by \cite{pan2024bayesian} extends the current current framework to spatial-temporal generalized linear models and another by \cite{presicceBanerjee2025geoAI} develops a Bayesian transfer learning framework for massive spatial datasets using predictive stacking.
+Stacked Bayesian inference for high-dimensional geostatistics \citep[e.g., building on the conjugate frameworks in][]{Banerjee20, zhang2019practical} is also possible as is the development of stacking methods for pooling inference across subsets of data \citep[e.g., as an alternative to meta-kriging described in][]{guhaniyogi2018a}.
+Finally, the R package \texttt{spStack} available for download from \url{https://cran.r-project.org/package=spStack} implements Bayesian predictive stacking for Gaussian and non-Gaussian data based on the methodology developed in this article.